CodeLighthouse/sdk-node/docs/node/CodeLighthouses-Node.js-SDK.md

 Once you have configured the SDK, you have a few options on how to use it.

 ### The Global Handler
 By default, the CodeLighthouse SDK will send error notifications for all uncaught exceptions and uncaught promise rejections to the user specified by `default_email` in the configuration.
-To turn this off, set the parameter `enable_global_handler` to `true`.
+To turn this off, set the parameter `enable_global_handler` to `false`.

 **Note that frameworks such as Express.js may handle errors that occur in routes, such that application errors will not be caught by the global handler.** Please see the section on our Express.js integration for information on how to catch errors within routes.
 Looking for a different framework?
 [Contact us](https://codelighthouse.io/contact).